 Parents; Get ready to breathe a sigh of relief.
 School is back in session next week but sleep school starts now!
 It is important to begin the transition to your child’s school schedule in the last week of holidays, especially in relation to sleep.

 Experts have advised that sleep is essential to a child’s performance and happiness at school.
-According to Sleep Health Foundation president Dr David Hillman, “students who don’t get enough sleep have difficulty understanding lessons, and struggle to complete assignments, class tests and exams… If students are tired they are also more likely to experience negative moods, become irritable and less able to tolerate stress.
+According to Sleep Health Foundation expert Dr David Hillman, “students who don’t get enough sleep have difficulty understanding lessons, and struggle to complete assignments, class tests and exams… If students are tired they are also more likely to experience negative moods, become irritable and less able to tolerate stress.
 In addition, poor sleep has been linked to weight gain and depression.”

 Experts recommend eight to ten hours of sleep for teens and ten to eleven hours for school aged children.
 Sleep Psychologist of Victoria University, Professor Dorothy Bruck suggested “Getting students back into early morning starts for school can be difficult.
 For some, moving from a holiday routine to a school routine is like travelling across a three-hour time zone.”